Tolga-Karahan/JavaSE-Practices/README.md

 # JavaSE-Practices
-Source: Java How to Program, Deitel__
+Source: Java How to Program, Deitel </br>
 Bytecode files with .class extensions are deleted.
-You can obtain them with executing the source codes. __
+You can obtain them with executing the source codes. </br>